 - Courageous Change – here you have to demonstrated how you reacted to a change in circumstances or an unexpected setback

 Again, even though 90% of candidates devote most of their preparation time to prepare for the Business Case interview, Personal Fit is as important!
 As former McKinsey interviewers, we’ve seen it too many times that the candidate rocked the Problem Solving interviews, yet didn’t score high enough on Experience interviews and was not extended an offer.
 So, do prepare your stories in advance and spend time thinking about them!

 If you need help on this, check out our Ready-for-McKinsey video academy, where we give examples of bad and excellent Personal Fit stories and explain how to build your stories to make sure you succeed in this part of the interview.
 We are also offering a tailored coaching program where we help you to craft your Personal Fit stories to make sure nothing can go wrong in your interview.

 The McKinsey Business Case is the most feared part of the McKinsey interview and the one which requires the most preparation.
-A typical McKinsey Business Case consists of 3 types of questions:
+A typical McKinsey Business Case is a bit different than the classic case study interview and consists of 3 types of questions:

 - Structuring – a candidate is expected to put together an issue tree/hypothesis tree

 - Exhibit – a candidate is expected to look at the exhibit and to draw some insights from it / formulate hypotheses